Booth Group Time Line

 1891 Richard Patswosky of New York produced “Bonafide” Kid for Booths Thought to be a chrome product used by Booth to replace Dongola glazed kid

-1892-1894 Booth started to market their Brazilian goatskins chrome tanned and finished in Philadelphia by tanner J.P.Mathieu Called Surpass it was a chrome tanned black glazed kid.
+1892-1894 Booth started to market their Brazilian goatskins chrome tanned and finished in Philadelphia by tanner J.P.Mathieu in his Surpass tannery: it was a chrome tanned black glazed kid.

 In 1894 Booths gave up Bonafide kid